Frequently Asked Questions

 Around the time your child enters preschool, you can begin safely using fluoride toothpaste.
 A pea-sized amount on the brush is plenty, as young children tend to swallow most of the toothpaste and this can lead to permanent stains on their teeth.
 Making short strokes, move the brush back and forth gently, reaching the front, back and chewing surfaces of each tooth.

-A: The exact causes are unknown, but there are many contributing factors.
+he exact causes are unknown, but there are many contributing factors.
 These can include clenched teeth, or the teeth being ground, which puts pressure on the joint.
 Certain kinds of arthritis can also contribute, as well as stress, which can cause a person to tighten facial and jaw muscles.

 Symptoms of TMD can occur on either or both sides of the face, and can include swelling, earaches, a tired feeling on the side of your face near the joint, clicking or popping in the jaw, or tenderness in the face when you speak, eat or yawn.

 Laser therapy, used alongside scaling, destroys the bacteria that cause gum disease.
 This can help reverse the disease and allow the gum tissue to return to a healthy state.

 Lasers have been shown through clinical experience to be extremely helpful with eliminating cold sores and even preventing cold sores from arising in the same spot a second time (if they can be caught and treated with the laser within the first day).

 Another use of lasers in a dental practice is to remove excess gum tissue, as well as trim the attachments of the muscles between the lips and gums without causing the patient any pain, and without the need for stitches or a scalpel.

 Oral appliance therapy is one way of dealing with OSA, and the devices themselves look like what you’d expect to see from a retainer or a mouth guard.
 A dental office can create a custom-fitted device which is worn in your sleep, and will help prevent snoring.

 Essentially, the device attempts to maintain an open and unobstructed airway in the throat, allowing the patient to breathe easily without having to snore.
 There are many designs for oral appliances, and part of the process includes your dentist working with your physician to determine the causes of your snoring, and how then to proceed with creating a corrective device.

-A: A dental implant is basically a way of artificially creating a tooth root.
+A dental implant is basically a way of artificially creating a tooth root.
 A tiny titanium post is placed into the foundation of the jaw bone, which then allows us to place a crown on top of the post securely.
 Your smile is then restored, and the new tooth and root are reliably in place.